All Episodes

 They're lurking deep in the shadows.

-Somebody from the American Action Forum, it's a conservative think tank, went out there and determined that if Trump deports those he claims he's going to deport, it would cream the GDP by 2%.
+Yet, somehow, somebody from the American Action Forum, it's a conservative think tank, went out there and determined that if Trump deports those he claims he's going to deport, it would cream the GDP by 2%.

-That is how much the whatever the number is, illegal immigrants are contributing to the U.S. economy, even though we can't find them.
+That is how much the, whatever the number is, illegal immigrants are contributing to the U.S. economy, even though we can't find them.

-But the point is they're studying it.
+But the point is, they're studying it.

-I thought it was never gonna happen.
+I thought it was never going to happen.

 I thought Trump will never do it.